 - 10% if you participated in (and paid for) a previous intensive training with CNVC

 - 10% if you have been a Supporting Member of CNVC for 6 months or more.

 After applying the available discounts, if you are not able to afford the tuition, you can request financial assistance to further reduce your tuition fee (Note: We do not offer assistance for Room and Board, which is a direct expense for us to the venue).
-We have a limited amount of financial assistance available and we prioritise people who meet one or more of the following criteria:
+We have a limited amount of financial assistance available and we prioritize people who meet one or more of the following criteria: